civilised

 双语例句

-我们的关系将变得更文明。 - A cornerstone of any civilised society is a variety of thriving institutions.
+我们的关系将变得更文明。 - The test of any civilised society is how it treats its minorities.